ACA Group Global Privacy Policy

 ACA values your concerns about the privacy of your Information.
 Therefore, ACA offers you the opportunity to choose how certain of your Information is used by ACA.

 Any emails sent by ACA that are subject to the U.S. CAN-SPAM Act will include an option to unsubscribe from further correspondence.
-Please note that even if you opt-out from receiving certain emails from ACA, you will continue to receive transactional and/or relationship messages, such as messages confirming a product purchase or your registration for an event.
+Please note that even if you opt-out from receiving certain emails from ACA, you may continue to receive transactional and/or relationship messages, such as messages confirming a product purchase or your registration for an event.

 As stated above, ACA may share names, titles, company names, addresses, phone information, and email addresses of conference and roundtable attendees with current, past, or prospective conference or roundtable attendees, exhibitors, sponsors, or co-sponsors.
 If you do not wish to receive further communications from these persons, you must contact them directly and make such a request.
 ACA is not responsible for how such third parties handle such Information.